Chat Interface

 Top P (Nucleus Sampling):

 The default value is 1.
-A smaller value makes the AI-generated content more monotonous and easier to understand; a larger value gives the AI a wider and more diverse range of vocabulary for replies.
+The smaller the value, the more monotonous and easier to understand the AI-generated content; the larger the value, the wider and more diverse the range of vocabulary in the AI's response.

 • Smaller values (0.1-0.3):

-• Suitable for scenarios like code comments and technical documentation.
+• Suitable for scenarios like code comments, technical documentation

 • Medium values (0.4-0.6):

-• Suitable for general conversations and writing tasks.
+• Suitable for general conversation and writing tasks

 • Larger values (0.7-1.0):